richardphotolab/API-Order-docs/endpoints/create.md

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`quantity`       | _integer_ |    No    |    ~    | Option Quantity         |

 <a id="warning-uniqueId"></a>
-> :warning: NOTE: The value of `uniqueId` provided will be used to check for existing orders.
+:warning: The value of `uniqueId` provided will be used to check for existing orders.
 Only if a match is found, will the incoming order will be considered a duplicate, then rejected.
 Therefore, generating a `uniqueId` on each request will never be rejected. _Always_ generate and _store_ your `uniqueId` with the order, and use it with each request.

 <a id="warning-backPrintText1"></a>
-> :warning: NOTE: The allowed length of `backPrintText1` is calculated based on an assumed maximum `orderNumber` length of twelve(12) characters.
+> :pushpin: NOTE: The allowed length of `backPrintText1` is calculated based on an assumed maximum `orderNumber` length of twelve(12) characters.
 If the `orderNumber` is longer, your `backPrintText1` text is at risk of being truncated.
 (This does not effect `backPrintText2`)

 ```JSON
 [